hane-smitter/react-loading-indicator/README.md

 - `style` - Applies CSS styles to the loading indicator
 - `text` - Displays message in the loading indicator.
 - `textColor` - Sets the color of text message in the loading indicator.
-- `speedPlus` - Controls speed of animation. _Negative_ values slows down. _Positive_ numbers speeds up animation.
+- `speedPlus` - Controls speed of animation. _Negative_ values slows down. _Positive_ numbers speeds up animation. `0` is normal speed.
 - `easing` - Controls the smoothness of the animation, altered with values such as `linear`, `ease-in`.

 Some components accept a `variant` prop, Specifically `<OrbitProgress />` and `<ThreeDot />`.
 This lets you choose a variation of a loading indicator that you want.